zTomz/OpenScribe/README.md

 - Open settings with `Ctrl + ,` or click on the top right settings icon
 - Get information about the with the info icon on the top right under the settings icon, hover over it to get the information
 - Quit the app with `Ctrl + Q`

+- #### Note
+    - When changing to light mode, probably you have to adjust the primary color setting

 ### License
 This project is licensed under the MIT license.
 See the license file for more information.